EriKWDev/dumballoc/README.md

 It is completely transparent to any code you are calling that does allocations, and it can potentially result in huge performance gains.

-Of course, you will now become in-charge of making sure that the owned allocations of any returned structures
+Of course, you will now become in-charge of making sure that the owned allocations of any returned structures have the correct lifetimes for your allocators

 > With great power comes great responsibility